NitronPlus/hostpilot/README.md

 <!-- Language switch -->
 - [中文 / Chinese](./README_ZH.md)

-# PSM — Personal SSH Server Manager
+# HostPilot (HP) — Personal SSH Server Manager

-PSM is a cross-platform CLI tool to manage multiple remote SSH server aliases, quickly connect to servers, and transfer files using the built-in SFTP command (`ts`).
+HostPilot (HP) is a lightweight, cross-platform CLI tool designed to simplify daily management of multiple remote SSH hosts.

+- Manage SSH server aliases to avoid repeatedly typing long hostnames, ports, and usernames.
+- Open interactive SSH sessions using the system `ssh` client to retain the native terminal experience.
+- Perform high-performance, concurrent file transfers with the built-in SFTP subcommand `ts`, suitable for large or batch transfers with configurable concurrency.

+HostPilot focuses on usability and automation: use the system `ssh` for interactive logins and the built-in `ts` for scripted transfers.
+Because `ts` relies on `ssh2` (libssh2), it does not support interactive password prompts — public-key authentication is recommended for unattended workflows.

 [Change Log](CHANGELOG.md)